 How do I get my book?

-If you choose the eBook version of Inclusive Teaching: Strategies for Promoting Equity in the College Classroom, the library has purchased unlimited access to the EBook and it can be downloaded here.
+If you choose the eBook version of Delivering on the Promise of High-Impact Practices, the library has purchased unlimited access to the EBook and it can be downloaded here.

 If you would like a hard copy of the book you have selected to read, please provide your mailing address when filling out the registration form.
 OFE will mail your book to any address.

 All registered participants agree to: